Click on the sections below to find out more about a specific topic.

 11:45 clear up, get ready to leave with a last song, shake hands with the teacher to say good-bye

-The teaching plans are all available on the following website (in German).
+The teaching plans are all available on the following website (in German):

-There is support for children with learning difficulties, ranging from in-school language support for children not yet fluent in German to assistance for language acquisition difficulties, behavioural problems (school psychologist), dyslexia, etc. There is even a kindergarten specialised in language difficulties.
+In general terms: There is support for children with learning difficulties, ranging from in-school language support for children not yet fluent in German to assistance for language acquisition difficulties, behavioural problems (school psychologist), dyslexia, etc. It is important to contact the school and specialists to see what is available and find the best option for your child.